Introduction

 More things to do in Marrakech

-- Marrakesh: Early Morning 40-Minute Balloon Flight
+- Marrakesh: Early Morning 40-Minute Balloon Flight: Watch sunrise over the Atlas Mountains from above.

-- Pottery Workshop with Moroccan Tea
+- Pottery Workshop with Moroccan Tea: Learn traditional pottery-making while enjoying mint tea.

-- Dinner Show at Dar Essalam Restaurant
+- Dinner Show at Dar Essalam Restaurant: A cultural evening with music, dance, and Moroccan cuisine.

-6-day Marrakech Itinerary
+Marrakech Itinerary

 This is a bit modified compared to what we personally did.
 But it incorporate most of our best things to do in Marrakech.
 And of course you can make so many variation of it.